aarongorka/aarongorka-com/content/blog/smoke-testing-infrastructure.md

 # Conclusion

-Test your infrastructure by verifying the happy path of the complex logic you've written to improve confidence, reliability and simplicity of your infrastructure deployments.
+Test your infrastructure by verifying the happy path of the complex logic you've written to improve confidence and reliability of your infrastructure deployments.